 4 min read

-In 2019, it was estimated that there was around 2.77 billion social media users around the world, up from 2.46 billion in 2017.
+It is estimated that there will be almost 3.1 billion social media users around the world by 2021.
 Social media has endless possibilities – and keeping on top of it is vital as a marketer.
 But just how do you do that?

 We’ve compiled a list of suggestions of the do’s and absolutely don'ts of social media marketing (this isn't gospel, simply trial and error!).

 Implement a social media strategy.
 This has to be step one for any form of marketing.
 You need a plan of how you’re going to use social channels for your business.
 Poor Planning = Poor Results.

 Repurpose your content.
 Don’t keep spitting out the same stuff.
 Think about it from your followers' perspective: would you engage with companies who post the same stories every day?
 Repurposing content is a creative way of reposting if you do want to revisit something – just change the content, use a different graphic and make it stand out.

 Interaction is key.
 The clue is in the name – social media – so be friendly and engage with your followers.

 Go heavy on the media.
 According to HubSpot, posts with video content have 48% more views.
 Twitter identified that tweets with images get an average 35% boost in retweets, and social strategist Jeff Bullas reported that Facebook posts with images receive an average 37% increase in overall engagement compared to 27% for just text posts.
 Use GIFs and other infographics for better engagement.

 Wait, why am I using social media again?
 Remember your goals and stick to them, but make sure they’re realistic and achievable.
 You’re probably not going to gain 1 million new followers overnight, but you might be able to increase your current following significantly by the end of the year if you strategise.